ValleysEnduro/Dev2/README.md

 ### Difficulty
 To deploy this project will require some famailiarality with VS Code and Django in order to deploy this repo.

+### Vision
+A lightningly fast, responsive and lightweight in appearance web app with awesome SEO and analytics using bootstrap 5.

-### Requirement
+### Background
 I designed this app for event organisers.
 With rising costs of everything it is increasingly difficult to contribute to communities, keep entries from sky rocketing and run a race without going bankrupt.
 So, I decided to develop a web app which will allow anyone from race organisers, charities and clubs to run a cost effective system and succesful races.

+From a branding point of view, you are not sharing your space with anyone else.
+You are not a sub domain or someone else's property to dictate how you run your business.
+Nor are your entries being intercepted by a platform commission system.
+With this system you are your own entity.

 In addition, I'm neurodivergent and having multiple versions of the truth is incredibly draining.
 As an organiser, typically you have to update operationally different systems with the same information.
 This includes: Accounting software, entry system, timing system, results system, website, social media etc......
 Removing some of this cognitive burden and condensing into one app will be a relief!

-### Vision
-A lightningly fast, responsive and lightweight in appearance web app with awesome SEO and analytics using bootstrap 5.

 ### Stack
 Django framework which is a comprehensive tech stack out of the box.